-In this briefing, experts will discuss how flu and the COVID-19 pandemic have intersected over the past 18 months and why we should also prioritize flu preparedness policy.
-Panelists will also highlight available federal policy levers and discuss policy strategies to improve our flu response.
+In this briefing, experts discussed how flu and the COVID-19 pandemic have intersected over the past 18 months and why we should also prioritize flu preparedness policy.
+Panelists also highlighted available federal policy levers and discuss policy strategies to improve our flu response.

 This briefing discussed the results of the latest African American Research Collaborative (AARC) survey regarding COVID-19 vaccines, their importance, and explored potential strategies to increase vaccination rates, particularly ones tailored to different populations.

 This event outlined the latest science on nicotine initiation, addiction, and cessation, the use of flavorings in tobacco products, as well as the disparate impact of menthol tobacco products on various populations, especially communities of color.